capilkey/ProSubmit/README.md

-# ProSubmit Installation Instructions
+# <span color="blue">ProSubmit Installation Instructions</span>
-The fallowing instructions details how to install the application ProSubmit on a linux server.
+The following instructions details how to install ProSubmit on a Ubuntu distribution of Linux.

 ##### Note: CATALINA_HOME = Tomcat Server Root Folder

 ## Requirements

-* **ProSubmit WAR File** - Download thr lastest release of ProSubmit application package from /production
+* **ProSubmit WAR File** - Download thr lastest release of the ProSubmit deployable package from /production
 * **Web Server** -Additionally, you will need Tomcat 7 installed (not running)
-* **Ubuntu 12.04 LTS** - You will need server with a release of at leaset Ununtu 12.04 LTS installed
+* **Ubuntu 12.04 LTS** - You will need a server with a release of at leaset Ununtu 12.04 LTS installed
-* **MySSQL Database** - You will also need at least a release of MYSQL  5.5 installed
+* **MySQL Database** - You will also need at least a release of MYSQL 5.5 installed
 * **Database Setup Script**  Download the setup script **setup.sql** from /db
 * **Memory** - Ensure that you have at least 300MiB of RAM
 * **Disk Space** - Finally, you will need at least the size of the WAR file downloaded + 15.6MiB of hard disk space